Skip to main content

 RSV spreads from respiratory secretions through close contact with an infected person via respiratory droplets or contact with contaminated surfaces or objects.
 The virus can survive on surfaces or objects for about four to seven hours.
 The incubation period ranges from two to eight days, and the infectious period lasts from three to eight days.

 RSV infection is usually mild and resolves by itself.
-However, infants and older adults are at higher risk for acute lower respiratory tract infection (LRTIs).
+However, infants and older adults are at higher risk of acute lower respiratory tract infection (LRTIs).
 In all ages, LRTIs can include pneumonia.
-In infants, it can lead to bronchiolitis and may cause decreased oral intake.
+In infants, it can lead to bronchiolitis, which can make it difficult to breathe and feed and may cause decreased oral intake.
 Additionally, RSV can cause croup and otitis media in children.
-Globally, RSV infects up to 90% of children within the first two years of life and frequently reinfects older children and adults.

 Predisposing clinical risk factors for severe RSV disease in infants include: